 Some scientists are now advocating the benefits of fasting during long haul flights as a way of reducing jetlag

-Long haul flights (and even short haul flights) can play havoc with our digestive systems and circadian rhythms.
-Shifting time zones, in-flight meals with foods you don’t usually eat, the potential of five meals in one day and the fact that your digestion doesn’t function optimally in the air, can leave anyone feeling totally out of whack.
-And that’s not mentioning the Magnums they bring round mid-flight and or the snacks you grabbed in the newsagent on your way through.
-Here, nutritionist Nicola Moore www.nicolamoore.com gives her advice on how to eat healthy while travelling.
+Long haul flights (and even short haul flights) can play havoc with our digestive system and circadian rhythms.
+Shifting time zones, in-flight meals containing food you may not normally eat, the potential of eating five meals in one day and the fact that your digestion doesn’t function optimally in the air, can leave anyone feeling totally out of whack.
+Not to mention the Magnums they bring round mid-flight these days and or the snacks you grabbed in WHSmith because there were no other options on your way through the airport.

 If you’re looking for a great non-spill lunchboxes and containers look no further than www.black-blum.com who have a fantastic array of steel and wooden ones.

 If you don’t have time pre departure to make yourself some food, then most airports now house a Pret a Manger which Nicola agrees sell a wide range of salads, often well balanced with protein, natural fat and fibre.
 “You can’t go wrong with them,” she says.
 Pret also offer healthier snack alternatives than many fast food outlets including nuts, fruit and pots of apple and nut butter.